JeremiePr/PlumeTesting/README.md

 });
 ```

-If you don't want to display the results but storing them to a variable, just use the method **getTestsResults**
+If you don't want to display the results but storing them to a variable, just use the method **getTestsResults**:

 ```
 import { getTestsResults, theObject } from '@jeje-devs/plume-testing';